 You should ensure that your personal belongings are kept secure when staying in hostels.

-Credit card and ATM fraud, often involving sophisticated equipment, is increasing in the United Kingdom, as is the incidence of identity theft.
+Credit card and ATM fraud, often involving sophisticated equipment, is increasing in the UK, as is the incidence of identity theft.
 Take care to shield your PIN when using ATMs and when using internet cafes, particularly for internet banking.
-Always exercise particular caution when using ATMs.
 If you are suspicious of any items that are stuck to ATMs or look unusual, do not use the machine.
 Thieves may attempt to distract you while you use an ATM.
 If approached while using an ATM, cancel the transaction before speaking to anyone.

-There have been instances of drink spiking reported; therefore do not leave drinks unattended in bars and nightclubs.
+There have been instances of drink spiking reported.
+Do not leave drinks unattended in bars and nightclubs, or accept drinks from strangers.

 Money and valuables